EdwardFarris/Bamazon-App/README.md

     * npm install mysql
     * npm install inquirer<br>
 _____
-### **What the App Does**
+### **What the Apps Do**
+1. **bamazonCustomer.js**
 When this application is run through the terminal command line, it will do the following:
-1. Prints all available items from the store along with other information including the price, quantity, and department.
+* Prints all available items from the store along with other information including the price, quantity, and department.
-2. Prompts the customer to choose an item to purchase by entering the item's unique ID number.
+* Prompts the customer to choose an item to purchase by entering the item's unique ID number.
-3. Then prompts the customer to enter a valid quantity of the item if they want more than one.
+* Then prompts the customer to enter a valid quantity of the item if they want more than one.
     * If there is enough of the item in stock, it will display the total cost to the customer.
     * If there is NOT enough of the item in stock, it will inform the customer of this.
     * If the purchase went through, the stock-quantity is immediately updated in the database to reflect the purchase.
     * It also updates the total sales in the departments table.<br>
+_____
+2. **bamazonManager.js**
+When this application is run through the terminal command line, it will provide a menu of commands that allow the manager to do the following:
+* **View All Products:** Displays all available items from the store along with other information including the price, quantity, and department.
+* **View Low Inventory:** Displays any products that have a quantity of 5 or less in stock.
+    * These items will ONLY display when quantity reaches 5 or less, if no items are shown, all items quantity is greater than 5.
+* **Add Item to Inventory:** Allows the manager to add more of any existing item(s) to the inventory and updates the product database.
+Prompts will ask user for product name and then how many they wish to add.
+* **Add a New Product:** Allows the manager to add a completely NEW product that did not exist before.
+Prompts will guide the user in adding all relevant information including the product name, price, quantity, and department name.
+* **End Session:**Allows user to exit the program<br>
 _____
 ### **Demo Videos**
 * bamazonCustomer.js (URL)